justrdk/campai-backend-test/README.md

 ## Testing

 Unit tests are essential for this challenge.
-You have to use `ava` as you test runner.
+You have to use `ava` as your test runner.
 You can check the documentation [here](https://github.com/avajs/ava).

 To run the tests, simply do